 Choosing when to go to Kotor is a big decision – as there are pros and cons to nearly every season.

 Summertime is when Kotor is the busiest, which can be both good and bad.
-The benefits of traveling to Kotor in Summer is that everything is open, tours are running and the weather is perfect for long days on the water.
-The downside is that the city gets very crowded, prices go up and daytime exploring (or hiking) can be miserably hot.
+The benefits of traveling to Kotor in Summer is that everything is open, all tours are running and the weather is perfect for long days on the water.
+The downside is that the city gets very crowded, prices go up and daytime exploring (or hiking) can become miserable with the heat.

-The most congested days are when cruise ships are in port – so if you are making a day trip to Kotor from another nearby destination (like Herceg Novi or Dubrovnik), consider looking at the Kotor cruise ship schedule in advance.
+The most congested days are when cruise ships are in port – so if you are making a day trip to Kotor from another nearby destination (like Herceg Novi or Dubrovnik), consider checking the Kotor Cruise Ship Schedule in advance.

-Travelers who don’t like the heat and crowds should consider a trip in the shoulder season.
-Temperatures are typically cooler than the summer months – making sightseeing and trekking much more enjoyable…but it’s usually still warm enough for boating and the relaxing at the beach.
+Travelers who don’t like the heat and crowds should consider a Kotor trip in the shoulder season.
+Temperatures are typically much cooler than the summer months – making sightseeing and trekking much more enjoyable…but it’s usually still warm enough for boating and relaxing by the water.

-Our first trip to Kotor was in the winter – and we loved it!
-The town was practically vacant of tourists, so we got to get a glimpse of local life.
+Our first trip to Kotor was in the winter – and we actually loved it!
+The town was practically vacant of other tourists, so we got to get a glimpse at real life.
 Plus, the prices for accommodations and tours were rock bottom.
-However, many restaurants and attractions were closed.
+However, many restaurants and attractions are closed over winter in Kotor.

 Flying to Kotor

-The closest Montenegro airports to Kotor are the Tivat Airport and Podgorica Airport.
-Visitors to Kotor can also fly into the nearby airport in Dubrovnik, Croatia.
+The closest Montenegro airports to Kotor are the Tivat Airport (TIV) and Podgorica Airport (TGD).
+Visitors to Kotor can also fly into the nearby airport in Dubrovnik, Croatia (DBV).
+To get from any of these airports to Kotor, visitors should book a private transfer or plan to take a bus.

 Buses to Kotor